Okay, well I actually ordered two wedding dresses from China.

 So after showing Joe the dope dress I found for under $200 (we are untraditionally not keeping that stuff secret—get over it), I messaged the company and told them I'd like one size-2 dress in stark white, please.

-But did I stop there?
+But did I stop at ordering just one wedding dress from China?
 Oh no, honey.
 I did not.

 I got greedy.
 I mean, I thought that I had finally found what I was looking for.
 I thought the motherload lay in cheap, overseas wedding dress companies.
 And in this alluring, lacy, white promise land, I found a second dress for under $200.